 Folders help categorize and organize your emails, making it easier to find specific messages when needed.
 They play a pivotal role in managing a clean and organized mailbox, improving productivity and efficiency.

-Outlook provides various folders, including mail, calendar, contacts, tasks, notes, and search folders.
+Outlook provides various folders, including mail, calendars, contacts, tasks, notes, and search folders.
 You can create subfolders under each type, further enhancing your organizational skills.

 Folder Limit in Microsoft Outlook